 If you are already familiar with my photography posts, then you know how much I love Adobe Color CC.
-I’m quite sure you might get tired of me talking about colors (previous post here).
+I’m quite sure you might get tired of me talking about food photography colors (previous post here).
 Again.
 I know I’m a broken record.

 If you go to the Adobe Color CC website, you can find the color wheel.
 I like to choose my color palette between are monochromatic, analogous, triad, complementary, compound or shades.
 Since photography has quite a lot in common with paintings, then we can always use the same color schemes.
 According to the book Color Theory: An Essential Guide to Color from Basic Principles to Practical Applications by Patti Mollica. we also have schemes of split complementary, analogous complimentary, saturated, neutral and saturated neutral.